ronna-probe/data-study/03_projects/00_meta_portfolio/README.md

-# 🧠 Data Analyst Portfolio Learning Experiment
+# 🧠 Meta-Portfolio System
-## Modeling portfolio formation via GPT behavioral logs
+## PORTFOLIO for portfolio

 ---